cotabas/dot_setup/README.md

 tmux then prefix + I

+switched to lazy
-nvim the packer config then :so then :PackerSync
+--nvim the packer config then :so then :PackerSync